djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Such concepts are certainly not universal.
 If you were to move to a different country, for example, then the justice system and therefore the concept of justice would differ, perhaps markedly.
-To think of justice in this way is to think of it intutitionistically.
+To think of justice in this way is to think of it intuitionistically.
 We avoid the ethereal and instead root ourselves in the practical.
 Or, to put it another way, when considering definitive questions we eschew definitive answers and instead embrace definite ones.
 In doing so what we loose in universality we gain in utility.

 Intuitionism's emphasis on the purely conceptual nature of mathematics and logic also has a profound effect on the notion of truth.
-Because we accept that the mathematical and logical concepts that we devise are not univiersal, their truthfulness also looses any claim to universality.
+Because we accept that the mathematical and logical concepts that we devise are not universal, their truthfulness also looses any claim to universality.
-The comparsion with scientitic method is again instructive and we recall the fact that the hypotheses of both general relativity and quantum electrodynamics match observations to an extraorddinary degree.
+The comparison with scientific method is again instructive and we recall the fact that the hypotheses of both general relativity and quantum electrodynamics match observations to an extraordinary degree.
 They remain irreconcilable, however, as we have already pointed out, and so which is true?
 The answer has to be neither in any universal sense.
 Therefore perhaps it is best not to say that a particular theory is true at all, and instead simply assert that if the hypotheses of a thoery closely match observation then it is a good theory.